-The team, headed by Assistant Professor of Kinesiology Val Fajardo, was selected for a NASA research program whose work includes studying muscle samples from mice that have spent some time on the International Space Station.
-The research got started in January and will continue in full once the COVID-19 restrictions are lifted.
+The team, headed by Assistant Professor of Kinesiology Val Fajardo, was selected for a NASA research program whose work includes studying tissue samples from mice that have spent some time on the International Space Station.

 In examining muscle and bone loss in the ‘space mice,’ the scientists are hoping to unlock strategies for slowing bone and muscle loss in aging humans.

 “This space model is widely considered to be an accelerated aging model,” says Fajardo.
 “You can study aging more efficiently because it takes a shorter amount of time to age.
 Mice already age at a quicker rate than humans, even more so in space.

 “If you can figure out ways to stop or slow down muscle and bone loss in space, why not apply that here on Earth for aging or other diseases?”